Poincar\'e-like extension Mixing Higgs and Gauge Fields in a U(1) symmetric model: Introduction

-The fact that the extension is so naturally suited to include complex vectors seems to hint to a stage with complex space--time dimensions.
-Some symmetry breaking should be devised to land on the four real space-time dimensions we observe at low energies (It would be desirable if the complex phases associated to complex space--time could perhaps be somehow related to the origin of the $SU(3)$ symmetry of strong interactions, but this is far from clear from the outset).
-This algebra hints to a possible relation to a 10 dimensional space--time associated to the 10 translations $\hat{P}_{\mu},\hat{P}^*_{\mu}$ (or $\tilde{P}_{\mu}, \tilde{Q}_{\mu}$), $\Phi, \bar{\Phi}$.
-The further constructions might bring light into these matters.
-As it was discussed in \cite{U1I}, some advances into the need for 10 dimensional complex space--times at very high energy realms have been suggested in string theory, quantum gravity, and noncommutative geometry.
-See references therein.
+The natural inclusion of complex vectors in this extension hints at a scenario involving complex space-time dimensions.
+Symmetry breaking mechanisms must be devised to transition to the four real space-time dimensions observed at low energies.
+The complex phases associated with complex space-time could potentially be related to the origin of the $SU(3)$ symmetry of strong interactions, although this remains unclear at present.
+The algebra implies a possible relation to a 10-dimensional space-time associated with the 10 translations $\hat{P}_{\mu},\hat{P}^*_{\mu}$ (or $\tilde{P}_{\mu}, \tilde{Q}_{\mu}$), $\Phi, \bar{\Phi}$.
+Further investigations might shed light on these aspects.
+As discussed in \cite{U1I}, advancements towards the necessity of 10-dimensional complex space-times at very high energy realms have been suggested in string theory, quantum gravity, and noncommutative geometry.
+Relevant references can be found therein.